fescrb/gc_shoulder_button/Progress.md

 # Test 3:

 I increased the depth of the clips.
 However they snapped when trying to connect the metal rail.
 Unfortunately I forgot to make the cutout go all the way through but I think that had no effect.
-I'll try making the gap larger to make it easier to slide in the bar, and hopefully less likely to
+I'll try making the gap larger to make it easier to slide in the bar, and hopefully less likely to snap.

+# Test 4:

+The changes to the clips fixed the issue.
+Now it fits into the slot but when the plastic lid is closed properly it gets stuck.
+For the next test I will remove one millimeter of depth.